jpgordon00/UniqueTypeRegistry/README.md

     -  The "Find" and "FindAll" fuctions return a reference to the same object living in UniqueTypeRegistry.Types.

 ## The approach using UniqueTypeRegistry
-Below is a simple example of using UniqueTypeRegistry.cs.
+Below is a simple example of using UniqueTypeRegistry.cs to find all subclasses, and to find specific subclasses by string.
 ```c#
 class Mode : UniqueTypeRegistry {
   ...